Shopify Capital Review 2023

 Shopify Capital Sales & Advertising Transparency

-We see a little less transparency from Shopify Capital since the time of our last review.
-Most of the information you need to know about this lending option is there, but you’ll have to work a little harder to find it.
-And some information is available only when you view your lending offers.
+Most of the information you need to know about Shopify Capital is there, but you’ll have to work a little harder to find it.
+Some information is available only when you view your lending offers.

 Although the wording can be a little confusing, you should be able to get a basic idea of what to expect before getting too involved in the process.